ShauryaPandey/FIEAGameEngine_Documentation/README.md

 Like this there are plenty of handlers: `ActionHandler` : Action is an Attributed and are data defined behaviours. `ActionListHandler` : ActionList is a list of actions. `ArrayHandler`: Handles arrays, `GameObjectHandler` : Handles GameObject data, `IntParseHandler`: Handles integer data, `StringParseHandler`: Handles string data, `VectorHandler`: Handles vector data, `MatrixHandler` : Handles Matrix data, `ScopeParseHandler` : Handles scopes

 - `GameObject` : Extends Attributed and provides some "typical" object functionality
-     - Positioning - uses a Transform struct so that GameObject's have a position in the world
+     - Positioning - uses a Transform struct so that GameObjects have a position in the world
-     - Updating - GameObejct supports an Update method, which updates an Object and other GameObjects nested within it.
+     - Updating - GameObject supports an Update method, which updates an Object and other GameObjects nested within it.
 We call them as Children GameObjects.
 GameObject can also have Actions attached to them and it will also call Update on its attached actions.
 - `Action`: Is an Attributed the provides the users of the engine the ability to script behavior from content.
 It contains an Update function, returning a boolean for whether the Action is completed or ongoing.
 Update calls 3 virtual functions -
     - Init : optional initialization for the Action, return a boolean for whether to complete w/o Run.
     - Run :  perform the Action, return a boolean for whether completed